 If you are driving to Baja and will be there for seven days or less, you may obtain this document for free at the Immigration office at the border.
 For visits of eight days or more, paid FMM tourist permits (from Discover Baja or the border) are required.
 Children ages two and older must have an FMM.

 The easiest way to obtain an FMM tourist permit is to get one through Discover Baja.
 The Mexican immigration office has designated us as the only source in the U.S. to obtain your FMM tourist permit before entering Mexico.
 You will need your passport or passport card, the completed application and the $35 tourist permit fee.
+Please allow at least two weeks for processing.
 You must be a member of Discover Baja to enjoy the benefit of obtaining a prepaid FMM.
-You can stop by the Discover Baja office to have the FMM tourist permits processed or you can scan and email all of the information to us at email@example.com.
+You can stop by the Discover Baja office to have the FMM tourist permits processed or you can scan and email all of the information to us at firstname.lastname@example.org.
 Discover Baja is now able to issue FMMs electronically, which will be emailed to you.
 Once your permit is issued, you will just need to stop by the immigration office to have your FMM stamped at the border on your way into Mexico.
 See our directions on stopping at El Chaparral San Ysidro Immigration if you’re not sure where to stop at the border on your way down through Tijuana.

 If you do not get your FMM tourist permit from Discover Baja ahead of time, you can stop at the immigration office as soon as your enter the country.
 There are Mexican immigration offices at every border crossing.
 The Tijuana Immigration office should be open 24 hours a day, 365 days a year.
 At the immigration office you will present your passport or passport card and fill out a form.
 You will then need to walk to a nearby bank to pay the $500 peso fee for the permit.
 Then you will return to the immigration office to get your FMM tourist permit stamped.